Lolbass/decision-matrix-app/README.md

    - View and manage existing matrices (`/matrices`)
    - Define criteria and options
    - Calculate and view results
+   - Share matrices with other users

+4. **Matrix Listing** (`/matrices`)
+   - View all your matrices in a table format
+   - Quick access to matrix details
+   - Create new matrices
+   - Sort and filter matrices

 ## Database Schema